fastmachinelearning/qkerasV3/README.md

 data published in this work.

 - Examples:
-Example of how to generate data type map can be found in qkeras/qtools/ examples/example_generate_json.py.
-Example of how to generate energy consumption estimation can be found in qkeras/qtools/examples/example_get_energy.py
+Example of how to generate energy consumption and a data type map can be found in [tutorials/QKerasProfiling.ipynb](tutorials/QKerasProfiling.ipynb).

 ## Unsupported Keras 3 Layers & Activations